 We can classify pain as localized, diffuse or generalized.
 It can appear on its own or in relation to various activities.
 The location of the pain can guide one toward a specific diagnosis; for example, if you suffer from liver disease, you might experience pain in the upper right side of the abdomen.

 You can record the pain experienced according to the location.
 For example, you might present lower back pain, pain in the ribs or headaches.
 With headaches, things are even more complicated, in the sense that there are different types that can bother you (tension headaches, migraines, cluster headaches).
 Keeping a record of this can help you with managing pain.

 The most common types of pain include muscle and joint pain, arthritis pain, back pain, stomach pain, neck pain, shoulder pain, TMJ pain, abdominal pain, chest pain, hip pain, nerve pain and so on.
 Several different types of pain might be present, requiring a multidisciplinary approach for pain relief to occur.

 Each person will experience pain in his/her own way.
 Moreover, we each have different levels of tolerance to pain.
 This is the main reason for requiring an adapted intervention plan.
 New pains might appear on top of the existent symptoms, so it is essential to take potential changes that can occur into consideration.

 CareClinic, a free app for managing pain

-A health diary app such as CareClinic is quite helpful for those who living with chronic pain.
-Aside from adding information to the pain log sheet, one can keep track of additional factors influencing the symptom, such as stress, mood, nutrition, physical activity and so on.
+A health diary app such as CareClinic is quite helpful for those who live with chronic pain.
+Aside from adding information to the pain log sheet, one can keep track of additional factors influencing the symptom, such as stress, mood, nutrition, physical activity, and so on.
 Tracking symptoms and medications on the CareClinic platform can help with managing pain.